stgeorgeshurstville/bulletin/_docs/song.md

 ## 9:30am
 1. Hark the Herald Angels Sing
-2.Lord I Lift Your Name On High
+2. Lord I Lift Your Name On High
 3. Man of Sorrows
 4. Highest Place